- Published on

 }

-- Using this new found information, tester tried to update his user to an admin using
+- Using this new found information, I tried to update my user to an admin using

-updateendpoint. - However the following response was received, which indiciated the
+updateendpoint. - However the following response was received, which indicated the

 information disclosurevulnerability.